La Masquerade Infernale

-La Masquerade Infernale (Misspelled French for The Infernal Masquerade.
-The correct spelling would be La Mascarade Infernale.) is the second studio album by Arcturus.
-Released by Misanthropy Records in 1997, the album marks a drastic musical change from the slow, nature-influenced melodic black metal of Aspera Hiems Symfonia.
-Most of the songs revolve around the themes of theater, literature, and Satan.
+La Masquerade Infernale is the second studio album by Norwegian avant-garde metal band Arcturus.
+Released by Misanthropy Records in 1997, the album marks a change from the slow, nature-influenced symphonic black metal of their debut Aspera Hiems Symfonia.
+Most of the songs revolve around the themes of theatre, literature, and Satan.
 The screams characteristic of black metal utilized by Kristoffer Rygg on Aspera are replaced by a gruff, low-toned, clean vocal style.
 The album also features operatic singing and bizarre high-pitched singing from guest vocalist Simen Hestnæs, who nine years later would replace Rygg as the band's frontman.
 It was reissued by Candlelight Records in 2003.

-In 2021, it was elected by Metal Hammer as the 12th best symphonic metal album of all time.
+In 2021, it was elected by Metal Hammer as the 12th-best symphonic metal album of all time.